SOP & LOR

 Your recent employer or manager could help prepare a recommendation letter that uniquely paints an impactful picture of your technical and managerial skills.

-Essential attributes that you can mention in a Professional LOR:
+Essential attributes to mention in a Professional LOR:

 • Leadership ability